-Long before Montréal drag icon Mado Lamotte – whose uncanny likeness is on display at the Grévin MONTRÉAL wax museum – came on the scene in 1987, professional drag in Montréal dated back at least to 1928, when renowned Black drag queen Dick Montgomery performed at famed Montréal Black jazz nightclub Rockhead’s Paradise in Little Burgundy.
+Long before Montréal drag icon Mado Lamotte came on the scene in 1987, professional drag in Montréal dated back to at least the 1940s, when renowned African-American drag queens Dick Montgomery, Malva Bolda and Billie McAllister performed at famed Montréal Black jazz nightclub Rockhead’s Paradise in Little Burgundy.

 Popular with the younger set, Cabaret Mado (1115 Sainte-Catherine Street East) is one of the busiest nightclubs in the Village and a great place to spot celebrities and drag queens.
 Named for Montréal drag icon Mado Lamotte, Mado’s statue doubles nicely as the marquee to her drag nightclub.
-Another Montréal drag legend, Madame Simone – renowned for her outrageous hats and headgear – often works as the club’s “door bitch” in summertime.
 Drag shows nightly.

 Bar Le Cocktail